-Facebook moves to ‘fix’ the News Feed by de-emphasizing commercial content
+Facebook algorithm change: Moves to ‘fix’ the News Feed by de-emphasizing commercial content

 Facebook has had a tough year.
 Despite the fact that revenues are soaring, engagement has declined, and there’s less personal content sharing on the site.
 In addition, the societal discussion around Facebook has turned sharply negative since the election of 2016.